 In addition to better financial management, improved business standards could help companies become more competitive and reach new markets.
 However, the level of international certification remains low among small firms, at around 15 per cent.
-The business environment can also be challenging, including problems with reliability of electricity supply.
+The business environment can also be challenging, including the administrative burdens around paying taxes and trading goods.

 Promoting financial inclusion and tailor-made finance

 In 2017, we provided €130 million through partner financial institutions and signed 16 direct financing deals with SME clients, for a combined finance value of €46.5 million.
 We support national and regional leaders from the SME sector that have potential for robust growth and innovation, especially where these companies cannot find financing tailored to their needs in their local capital markets.Expand to read more